ZhiyuanYao93/Spring-Stock-App/README.md

 (Added 10.25.2017)

 1. Basic function is done on Oct.
 27th 2017.

-2.Still needs admin operations and more user prompt (More communicative).
+2. Still needs admin operations and more user prompt (More communicative).